finwistic

 3m 43s

 Ryan recalls being interviewed for Market Wizards by Jack Schwager in a shared cubicle at O'Neil's office, with quote terminals shared through holes cut in the divider wall.
 The context underscores that the edge was never about infrastructure.
 His core compounding lesson: the biggest gains come from stocks that break out, make a new base, and break out again — at each new breakout you can add to a position you're already profitable in.
 He only adds to winners, never to losers.
 The multi-year move, where you buy once and ride two or three distinct breakout stages, is where serious wealth is made.
-Chasing by adding into a loss destroys the compounding effect entirely.
+Adding into a loss destroys the compounding effect entirely.

 David Ryan·The Market Wizard Trading System — David Ryan·Trade Management#Breakout#CANSLIM#Compounding